 - REF Managers Group

-- Member of the Board of the Scottish Museums Council (later Museums Galleries Scotland) 2004-10 and 2013 - onwards
+- Board member of the Scottish Museums Council (later Museums Galleries Scotland) 2004-10

 - Secretary (2010) and Chair (2011) of the MLA International Scottish Studies group